 Continuation of MILS301 - Training Management and the Warfighting Function course.
 Prerequisite: MILS301 - Training Management and the Warfighting Function.

 This course is a rigorous and demanding 32-day internship held at Fort Lewis, WA, and is designed to develop and evaluate leadership ability and determine preparedness to become commissioned Army officers.
 Cadets train in physically and mentally challenging situations and undergo testing on a variety of skills and topics.
 Limited to cadets contracted with the US Army.

 An advanced course that places primary emphasis on Officership with our MILS IV cadets who are our educational main effort; MILS401 - The Army Officer and MILS402 - Company Grade Leadership together refine and ultimately completes the Cadet-to-commissioned officer transition.
 In MILS401 - The Army Officer Mission Command and ethics is stressed along to assist the Cadet in further embracing their future role as an Army officer.
 Prerequisites: MILS301 - Training Management and the Warfighting Function, MILS302 - Applied Leadership in Small Unit Operations.

 |MILS402||Company Grade Leadership 3 credits|

 Students plan, organize and lead individual and team oriented physical conditioning activities.
 These activities are geared toward the physical development and instruction of underclassmen.
-All cadets will take a physicial fitness test prior to the end of the semester.
+Students also administer fitness tests to underclassmen which measure the cardiovascular endurance and upper and lower body strengths.
+Students are required to successfully pass the Army Physical Fitness Test prior to the end of the semester.
 Limited to ROTC cadets who executed an enlistment contract with the U.S. Army.
 Prerequisite: MILS210 - Army Physical Fitness.